xadahiya/xadahiya.github.io/_posts/2017-07-28-Simulation-gui.md

 ---
 layout: post
-title: Building the simulation GUI!
+title: Building the simulation Gui
 ---

 So last week, we've been working on a GUI for our Simulation.
 We're almost done, the gui looks neat.<br/>